2021–2026 NCAA conference realignment: Ohio Valley Conference

 In addition to three Ohio Valley Conference (OVC) football members joining the ASUN, two additional OVC members announced their intent to leave the conference.
 On September 28, 2021, non-football member Belmont announced it would join the Missouri Valley Conference (MVC) for the 2022–23 season.
 On January 7, 2022, Murray State announced that it too would join the MVC for 2022–23.
 Though the MVC does not sponsor football, Murray State applied to (and eventually joined) the Missouri Valley Football Conference (a separate entity from the Missouri Valley Conference) starting with the 2023 season.
 At the time of this announcement, the expected 2023 departure of Murray State football would have left the Ohio Valley Conference with 5 football members.
 (Full OVC member Morehead State plays non-scholarship football in the Pioneer Football League.)

 On December 9, 2021, Sun Belt Conference non-football member Little Rock was announced as the newest OVC member starting with the 2022–23 season.
 Following this, reports began to surface that the OVC had anticipated Murray State leaving, and had actively been exploring other options for expansion, with current D-I FCS schools Arkansas-Pine Bluff of the Southwestern Athletic Conference and Western Illinois of the Summit League, as well as D-II schools Southern Indiana, Hillsdale, Grand Valley State, and Lincoln Memorial, all being named as potential candidates.
 Exactly two months after Little Rock joined, on February 9, 2022, it was confirmed that Southern Indiana, a non-football sponsoring member from the D-II Great Lakes Valley Conference (GLVC), would begin the process of reclassifying to D-I and would join the OVC in July 2022.
 Later that same month, on February 23, another GLVC member, the football-sponsoring Lindenwood, was announced as a July 2022 entry.

 The day before the Lindenwood announcement saw a major change to the FCS landscape when the OVC and Big South Conference announced their plans to merge their respective football leagues effective in 2023.
 Certain major details of the alliance—specifically, whether it would be operated by the Big South or OVC, or become a completely separate entity—were not revealed at the time.
-The alliance was eventually unveiled as the Big South–OVC Football Association, later changed to the current branding of OVC–Big South Football Association.
-The partnership was officially classified as "an association of their [i.e., the two conferences'] football member institutions" instead of a full-fledged conference (similar to the football arrangement between the ASUN Conference and Western Athletic Conference before the creation of the United Athletic Conference).
+The alliance was eventually unveiled as the Big South–OVC Football Association, later changed to the final branding of OVC–Big South Football Association.
+The partnership was officially classified as "an association of their [i.e., the two conferences'] football member institutions" instead of a full-fledged conference (similar to the football arrangement between the ASUN Conference and Western Athletic Conference before the creation of the football-only United Athletic Conference).